 pi) to the following:

-Enable automatic security updates
+Enable automatic system and security updates

-Set up desired package update stream(s) in the configuration file by uncommenting the respective line(s).
+Once installed, the user must set up desired package update stream(s) in the configuration file by uncommenting the respective line(s).